Alhaimouni/reading-notes/401/Debuging.md

 <ul>
   <li>Catch Use of Assignment Operator Instead of Equality Operator</li>
   <li>Catch Missing Open and Closing Parenthesis After a Function Call </li>
+  <li>Catch Arguments Passed in the Wrong Order When Calling a Function</li>
 </ul>